What is the Food Supply Chain?

 Types of Food Supply Chain:

 Existing food supply chains differ based on food supply chain requirements that meet particular product types.
 Some of the classifications include continuous flow supply chain, efficient supply chain, custom configured supply chain, agile supply chain, and flexible supply chain.
-They consist of different subtypes that have unique characteristics oriented to provide the best conditions, movement, and quality of the food products, to provide to the consumers.
+They consist of different sub types that have unique characteristics oriented to provide the best conditions, movement, and quality of the food products, to provide to the consumers.

 Continuous Flow: